-- developmental delay
+- Developmental delay

-- abnormal attachment between a child and parent/carer e.g. anxious, indiscriminate or no attachment
+- Abnormal attachment between a child and parent/carer e.g. anxious, indiscriminate or no attachment

-- aggressive behaviour towards others
+- Aggressive behaviour towards others

-- child scapegoated within the family
+- Child scapegoated within the family

-- frozen watchfulness, particularly in pre-school children
+- Frozen watchfulness, particularly in pre-school children

-- low self-esteem and lack of confidence
+- Low self-esteem and lack of confidence

-- withdrawn or seen as a 'loner' difficulty relating to others
+- Withdrawn or seen as a 'loner' difficulty relating to others

-- over-reaction to mistakes
+- Over-reaction to mistakes

-- fear of new situations
+- Fear of new situations

-- inappropriate emotional responses to painful situations
+- Inappropriate emotional responses to painful situations

-- neurotic behaviour (e.g. rocking, hair twisting, thumb sucking)
+- Neurotic behaviour (e.g. rocking, hair twisting, thumb sucking)

-- self-harm
+- Self-harm

-- fear of parents being contacted
+- Fear of parents being contacted

-- extremes of passivity or aggression
+- Extremes of passivity or aggression

-- drug/solvent abuse
+- Drug/solvent abuse

-- chronic running away
+- Chronic running away

-- compulsive stealing
+- Compulsive stealing

-- low self-esteem
+- Low self-esteem

-- air of detachment 'don't care' attitude
+- Air of detachment 'don't care' attitude

-- social isolation does not join in and has few friends
+- Social isolation does not join in and has few friends

-- depression, withdrawal
+- Depression, withdrawal

-- behavioural problems e.g. aggression, attention seeking, hyperactivity, poor attention
+- Behavioural problems e.g. aggression, attention seeking, hyperactivity, poor attention

-- low self-esteem, lack of confidence, fearful, distressed, anxious
+- Low self-esteem, lack of confidence, fearful, distressed, anxious

-- poor peer relationships including withdrawn or isolated behaviour.
+- Poor peer relationships including withdrawn or isolated behaviour

-Indicators in the parent:
+Indicators in the parent

-- domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to abuse - abnormal attachment to child e.g. overly anxious or disinterest in the child - scapegoats one child in the family - imposes inappropriate expectations on the child e.g. prevents the child's developmental exploration or learning, or normal social interaction through overprotection - wider parenting difficulties may, or may not, be associated with this form of abuse.
+- Domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to abuse - Abnormal attachment to child e.g. overly anxious or disinterest in the child - Scapegoats one child in the family - Imposes inappropriate expectations on the child e.g. prevents the child's developmental exploration or learning, or normal social interaction through overprotection - Wider parenting difficulties may (or may not) be associated with this form of abuse

-Indicators of in the family/environment:
+Indicators of in the family/environment

-- lack of support from family or social network - marginalised or isolated by the community - history of mental health, alcohol or drug misuse or domestic violence - history of unexplained death, illness or multiple surgery in parents and/or siblings of the family - past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement.
+- Lack of support from family or social network - Marginalised or isolated by the community - History of mental health, alcohol or drug misuse or domestic violence - History of unexplained death, illness or multiple surgery in parents and/or siblings of the family - Past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement health or development.
+Neglect may occur during pregnancy as a result of maternal substance abuse.